 Inability to Break Down Sugars

-Every day, there is a constant battle going on in your bowels as beneficial bacteria try to create a healthy environment and nonbeneficial bacteria try to establish dominance.
-Your gastrointestinal tract is vulnerable to a massive number of bacteria that can enter your body through food and water.
+Every day, there is a constant battle going on in your bowels as healthy and unhealthy bacteria compete to establish dominance.
+Your gastrointestinal tract is vulnerable to a massive number of undesirable bacteria that can enter your body through food and water.
 And if these bacteria are left to multiply unchecked, they can create a bacterial imbalance that can lead to belching, stomach bloat, and excessive gas.
 That's why I believe it is imperative to include certain foods in your diet that can help encourage the growth of "good" probiotic bacteria in the bowels and to help reduce gas and bloating problems.

 Your gallbladder is like a small sack that stores and regulates bile.
 Bile is a fluid made in the liver that is essential to the digestion of fat.
 As fat from your food passes into the small intestine, the gallbladder dumps in the proper amount of bile to aid in fat digestion.
 But if the gallbladder becomes clogged with stones or the bile becomes thick and sluggish, you may experience extremely uncomfortable bloating 5 to 20 minutes after eating, along with other symptoms of a bad gallbladder.